-Primary Teeth (baby teeth) are more prone to dental decay than permanent teeth and they also have large pulp chambers (the area inside the tooth which contains nerves and vascular tissue).
+Primary Teeth (baby teeth) are more prone to dental decay than permanent teeth, and they also have large pulp chambers (the area inside the tooth, which contains nerves and vascular tissue).
 Because of this, cavities in primary teeth can reach the inner pulp tissue quite rapidly and necessitate the need for ‘pulp therapy’ to save the tooth.
 Dr. Hawryluk’s goal is to prevent pulpal procedures altogether.
-However, when needed we, of course, be using this latest researched based techniques available.
+However, when needed, we, of course, use the latest researched based techniques available.

 The pulpotomy procedures for primary teeth sometimes reaches the news headlines because the compound formocresol is still permitted and in use in Canada.
 This substance is considered outdated and possibly harmful.
 St. Lawrence Dentistry has not used it in over 25 years.
-Formocresol has been around in dentistry for a long time and slowly dentistry is moving away from it.
-Dr. Buckey came up with the formocresol formula in 1904 which had 19% formaldehyde and 35% creosol.
-Unfortunately, it has been shown to be distributed systemically when used in dentistry.
-Very elegant research in the 1970s and ’80s on canine teeth showed that within 30 minutes of its use some of it will seep out through the apex (end) of the tooth root and be distributed throughout the body.
-It is a known carcinogen, it is mutagenic, it is able to go to distant body sites when it enters the bloodstream, and it sensitizes the immune system.
-All in all it the consensus is growing it does not belong in modern dental use.
-This was considered the gold standard until new and improved products came along.
-Now we are in a new phase of treating the pediatric dental pulp and there are many better products to choose from.
+Formocresol has been around in dentistry for a long time, and slowly dentistry is moving away from it.
+Dr. Buckey came up with the formocresol formula in 1904, which had 19% formaldehyde and 35% creosol.
+Unfortunately, it is shown to be distributed throughout the human body when used in dentistry.
+Elegant research in the 1970s and ’80s on canine teeth showed that within 30 minutes of its use, some of it would seep out through the apex (end) of the tooth root and distribute throughout the body.
+It is a known carcinogen, it is mutagenic, it can go to distant body sites when it enters the bloodstream, and it sensitizes the immune system.

 In a case of an infection of a primary tooth cleaning out the entire root is sometimes an option.
-This can pose challenges because the anatomy of a primary molar is different compared to a permanent tooth.
-At the floor of the pulp chamber in primary molars are several hundred to thousands of ‘accessory canals’ which can be seen on electron microscope scans.
+The anatomy of a primary molar is different compared to a permanent tooth, and this poses challenges for treatment.
+At the floor of the pulp chamber in primary molars are several hundred to thousands of ‘accessory canals, ’ which are visible on electron microscope scans.
 These run from the floor of the pulp chamber to where the roots of the tooth bifurcate.
 It is impossible to clean these all out.
-This means a root canal can be done but necrotic tissue could still be left behind which opens the possibility of non-healing.
-If there is a possibility this modality of treatment may not work Dr. Hawryluk will discuss the probabilities of success with you (the parent) and decide if its best to remove the decayed primary tooth for your child.
+A root canal can be a treatment option, but necrotic tissue could still be left behind, which opens the possibility of non-healing.
+If there is a possibility, this modality of treatment may not work Dr. Hawryluk will discuss the probabilities of success with you (the parent) and decide if its best to remove the decayed primary tooth for your child.

 Reference: Viva Learning 2019: Pulp Therapy